 If you still don’t have cool air blowing, call Climatemp for air conditioning repair.
 We can come out the same day and check the condenser unit, coils, refrigerant, compressor, etc. and fix the problem.

 If you use the thin, 1” filters, you will need to replace the filter monthly, perhaps more often if the AC is running non-stop and you have pets in the home.
-If you use the thicker pleated filters (with a frame attached to the air handler) you will need to change the filter less often, but likely every 2-3 months.
+When using the thicker pleated filters (with a frame attached to the air handler) you will need to change the filter less often, but likely every 2-3 months.

 If you have allergies, you may notice you’re waking up with post nasal drip if the filter is getting dirty.
 You may want to check the filter, and keep track of the days that you change it.
 You may also want to consider installing a whole house air purifier.